 AARC’s Different and Better Survey Methodology

-Similar to the Consumer Confidence Index of The Conference Board, AARC’s twice-yearly tracking studies are based on self-administered questionnaires mailed to a national sample of at least 4,000 households that, based on their income and ownership of certain assets, are expected to meet the minimum net worth requirement of $800,000.
+Similar to the Consumer Confidence Index of The Conference Board, AARC’s tracking studies are based on self-administered questionnaires mailed to a national sample of at least 3,500 households that, based on their income and ownership of certain assets, are expected to meet the minimum net worth of the wealthiest 10% of U.S. households.
 The overall survey response rate (net of undeliverables) is about 11% for recent surveys.
 The survey results are based upon the responses of over 300 men and women who promptly respond to the survey and meet the minimum net worth requirement.
 The maximum margin of error of the surveys, at 95% confidence, is five percentage points

 AARC’s tracking studies are also unique in that they, unlike most other surveys of luxury and affluent consumers, focus on the future outlook and spending plans of the affluent, rather than attempting to extrapolate historic data by asking the respondents to remember and reconstruct past spending.